In PL/SQL, semantic changes have been made.

 VARCHAR2.
 Or the variable can be passed into

 DBMS_LOB APIs, acting like a LOB locator.
-Please see the following combined example,"CLOB Variables in PL/SQL".
+See the following combined example,"CLOB Variables in PL/SQL".

 VARCHAR2 functions and operators can take